Prime Minister Scott Morrison has suggested it won't be until May 2019 - but things can change quickly in Australian politics.

-The Trump and Brexit campaigns defied the expectations of pollsters, but Mr Boneham Newspoll has proven itself to be reliable in recent elections – partly thanks to Australia’s compulsory voting system.
+The Trump and Brexit campaigns defied the expectations of pollsters, but Mr Boneham said the Australian Newspoll had proven itself to be reliable in recent elections – partly thanks to Australia’s compulsory voting system.

 “We don’t have the same challenge that pollsters have overseas with trying to work out who’s actually going to vote,” he said.

 “If the Coalition were looking for evidence that the national polling recently was wrong then the by-elections don’t provide it.”

 Immigration a key issue